-- The student is applying to a program for which the HESI A is not required for waitlist rankings. - The student provides a copy or unofficial transcripts of earning an Associate's or higher degree that was taught in the English language.
+- The student is applying to a program for which the HESI A is not required for waitlist rankings. - The student provides official proof of earning an Associate's or higher degree that was taught in the English language.
 Applicants with an approved HESI A waiver must still take the Wonderlic SLE and meet the minimum score. - The applicant achieves a Wonderlic SLE score of 20 or higher for Surgical Technology; or 21 or higher for Physical Therapist Assistant.